 - low carb pasta salad with zoodles

-This keto caprese pasta recipe would be a really quick and easy low carb lunch on the weekend or even dinner.
+This keto caprese pasta recipe can be a really quick and easy low carb lunch on the weekend or even dinner.
 If you are a fan of veggie noodles I have oodles of recipes on this blog.
-I hope you enjoy this as much as I did.
+I hope you enjoy this one as much as I did.

 The nutritional information for 1 serving is: 330 cals / 24.9g fat / 13.5g carbs / 4.5g fiber / 14.8g protein = 9g net carbs.